 JESSICA CHITTUM, PhD, recently joined Digication as Senior Scholar.
-In addition, she serves as a Senior Scholar for AAC&U working with the Office of Quality, Curriculum, and Assessment, and is Associate Editor of the International Journal of ePortfolio (an AAC&U publication); and leads a team in developing and managing an open-access ePortfolio research archive PEARL (Publications on ePortfolio: Archives of the Research Landscape, eportfolio.aacu.org, formerly eportfolio.uga.edu), which serves as a collaborative tool for ePortfolio researchers and practitioners.
-Before ECU, she completed a PhD in Educational Psychology at Virginia Tech, and a BS in Elementary Education (with an ESOL endorsement) and a MA in Exceptional Student Education from the University of South Florida St. Petersburg.
-Jessica previously taught in the Florida public school system as both a special education teacher in a self-contained classroom and a general educational teacher in an inclusive classroom, and was an Assistant Professor of Elementary Education and Middle Grades Education at East Carolina University, and worked as Senior Scholar at Digication.
+In addition, she serves as a Senior Scholar for AAC&U working with the Office of Quality, Curriculum, and Assessment; is Associate Editor of the International Journal of ePortfolio (an AAC&U publication); and leads a team in providing the open-access ePortfolio research archive PEARL (Publications on ePortfolio: Archives of the Research Landscape, eportfolio.aacu.org, formerly eportfolio.uga.edu).
+Jessica completed a PhD in Educational Psychology at Virginia Tech, and a BS in Elementary Education (with an ESOL endorsement) and an MA in Exceptional Student Education from the University of South Florida St. Petersburg.
+Prior to Digication, Jessica taught in the Florida public school system as both a special education teacher in a self-contained classroom and a general educational teacher in an inclusive classroom, and was an Assistant Professor of Elementary Education and Middle Grades Education at East Carolina University, and worked as Senior Scholar at Digication.
 Her research interests involve ePortfolio, the Scholarship of Teaching and Learning (SoTL), and academic motivation (particularly in STEM fields, rural contexts, and higher education).

 JACQUELYN McCARTHY WOODYARD earned her PhD in Curriculum and Instruction: Instructional Design and Technology at Virginia Tech.
 Her research interests include instructional design, language instruction, autonomous learning, and cultural preferences in relation to choice in the classroom and beliefs regarding education.
 Her dissertation research was titled “Autonomy Supportive Instruction as it relates to Students’ Motivational Beliefs on an ePortfolio Project: The Moderating Role of Culturally Based Learning Preferences.”
 Jackie also holds a BS in Human Development-Early Childhood Education, a BA in Spanish, and a MAEd in Curriculum and Instruction with endorsements in preK-12 Spanish and ESOL education.
 Before returning to Virginia Tech to pursue a doctoral degree, Jackie taught middle and high-school Spanish and ESOL in Virginia public schools for 5 years.
 Jackie enjoys spending time with her husband, sons, and their weimaraners.